 If you need to reset your Passport York password, please click here.

-All York students, current and past, can print their completed T2202A and T4A tax forms directly from the Web by using the Tax Form Module (TFM).
-Below is a brief description of each of the forms.
+All current and former York University students can print their completed T2202A and T4A tax forms from our Tax Form Module (TFM).
+A brief description of each of these forms is given below.

-This government-approved form shows how much tuition you have paid for the prior calendar year and what your Education Credits are for the period.
-T2202A forms will not be mailed.
+This government-approved form shows how much tuition you paid for the prior calendar year and your Education Credits for the period.
+T2202A forms are not be mailed to you.

-All students who require tax forms for the years 1998 to the most recent taxation year can access these forms online by using the EForms system.
+All students who need tax forms for the years 1998 onward can access these forms online using the TFM.

 For an explanation of how T2202A tax forms are calculated, click on the appropriate link below.